Solid Waste Management Program

 Tips on reducing waste and conserving resources.

-The three R's - reduce and recycle - all help to cut down on the amount of waste we throw away.
+The three R's - reduce, reuse and recycle - all help to cut down on the amount of waste we throw away.
 They conserve natural resources, landfill space and energy.

 Plus, the three R's save land and money that communities use to dispose of waste into landfills.
 Creating a new landfill has become a difficult process and more expensive due to the environmental regulations and public opposition.